aaronbloomfield/ics/hws/hw-forensics.md

-(Note: in the real world, you might get into legal trouble for doing this type of search, since the owner of the computer did not give you permission.
+(Note: in the real world, you might get into legal trouble for doing this type of search, since the owner of the computer did not give you permission, and you don't have a search warrant.
 But this is an assignment, and FAKE, so there is no legal trouble to get into for this assignment.)

 (And yes, Sam is just fine in the real world.)